-- Summarize details of essential computer concepts.
+- Summarize details of essential computer concepts

-- Use an operating system interface to access, add, troubleshoot and configure hardware and manage files.
+- Use an operating system interface to access, add, troubleshoot and configure hardware and manage files

-- Implement a relational database management system utilizing the concepts of database design and data modeling.
+- Implement a relational database management system utilizing the concepts of database design and data modeling

-- Develop business applications using programming languages, tools and software development methodologies.
+- Develop business applications using programming languages, tools and software development methodologies

-- Manage security threats and risks by applying industry-best practices to assure information integrity, confidentiality, availability, non-repudiation and authenticity.
+- Manage security threats and risks by applying industry-best practices to assure information integrity, confidentiality, availability, non-repudiation and authenticity

-At AIU, more of the courses you take, on average, are devoted to your field of interest than at other similar schools.
-Your classes may include:
+At AIU, more of the courses you take, on average, are devoted to your program of interest than at other similar schools.
+For a Bachelor of Science in Information Technology degree with a specialization in Information Assurance and Security, your classes can include:

 Information Systems Control and Auditing